allibear17/PartyP/README.md

 Special Thanks to Mike McKee author of Enemybar, Morath86 author of barfiller, Cliff author of TParty, and sdahlka on the windower forums.
-Looking at the coding of their various pieces really helped me piece this together
+Looking at the coding of their various pieces really helped me piece this together.
+Huge Thanks to Iryoku for helping me condense the coding and teaching me a bit of lua.

 List of Settings.xml variables and what they control:
 <font_size>,  controls the font_size of the displays